 - Yard Work

-There also subscription based online systems that come with some piece of home gym equipment such as:
+There are also subscription-based online systems that come with some pieces of home gym equipment such as:

 Exercises for Strength